 Anyway, leaving music aside for one moment, I’ve got many interests, including football and cricket.

 I also enjoy 5-a-side football and cricket.
 Due to my position being goalkeeper, I have, down the years, subjected myself to oponents who like nothing more than to hammer the ball as hard as they can in my direction.
 I’ve had knee operations in August 2010 and January 2012, plus a left knee replacement in October 2013.
 I have now followed that up with a right knee replacement in April 2015.
-After lengthy rehabilitation, I’ve now resumed some 5-a-side activities !
+After lengthy rehabilitation, I’ve now resumed my 5-a-side activities !
 See also the Football page !

 Cricketing activities in summer 2010 through to 2012 were also wrecked by my knee problems, although I bowled quite well in 2013 despite my limitations.
 I only played in 5 games in the 2014 season, following my recovery from my left knee replacement operation.
 I missed the whole of the 2015 season while my right knee recovered from surgery but managed to play 10 games in 2016.
 I passed my level 1 Umpiring exam in 2012 and went on the level 1A course early in 2013, and have done a bit of Umpiring in the last few seasons.
 See also the Cricket page !